 ALERT Program training course and volunteer levels

-The 8 hour ALERT (specific) training course will be developed and structured to allow for the training of the maximum number of interested volunteers.
+The 8 hour ALERT (specific) training course has been developed and structured to allow for the training of the maximum number of interested volunteers.
 The program is one that acknowledges that some volunteers seek advanced training and opportunities in the area of law enforcement.
 The ALERT program offers a three-tiered level of participation to its volunteers.
 To obtain BASIC ALERT volunteer status, the participant must complete both the NERT and ALERT training courses.
 The SENIOR ALERT volunteer must complete both NERT and ALERT training, and must also complete Reserve Officer Level III training and obtain certification.
 To achieve ALERT SUPERVISORY level status, the volunteer must complete both NERT and ALERT training, and be certified as a Level II Reserve Officer (or higher) or be an SFPD Reserve Officer.

 Background check and credentialing

 All ALERT volunteers will be subject to a basic background check given to all Police Department volunteers.
 After completion of training and after having met any and all requirements, the ALERT volunteer will be given identifying credentials reflecting their level of training and role within the ALERT program.